danielep71/VBA-PROBABILITY-DISTRIBUTIONS/README.md

 InverseCDF(1 - q)
 ```

-But when `q` is below machine resolution near one, `1 - q` rounds to exactly `1` and the inverse CDF fails—even though the required quantile is finite.
+When `q` is below machine resolution near one, `1 - q` rounds to exactly `1`, even though the required quantile remains finite.

 The Normal family therefore exposes direct inverse-survival functions: